When you’re at the gym eyeing the various cardio equipment, it can be difficult to choose which machine you should go with.

 The higher the intensity, the more difficult the workout.

-The StairMaster and other stair stepper machines have a bit of a learning curve, and they take more coordination to use.
+The StairMaster and other stair stepper machines have a bit of a learning curve and require more coordination.

 For this reason, beginners might be able to get a better workout on the treadmill until their stair climbing technique has improved.